 Surrendering Your Animal

-If you’ve exhausted all other resources and are looking to rehome your animal through the Atlanta Humane Society, we offer owner surrender appointments at our West Midtown location.
+If you’ve exhausted all other resources and are looking to rehome your animal through the Atlanta Humane Society, we offer owner surrender appointments at our Atlanta location.
 Please note that we carefully manage our intakes to ensure that the animals in our care are housed humanely and given as much time as it takes to find the perfect forever home.
 Because of this, you may find a bit of a wait for an appointment.
 Many families find success by scheduling an appointment and then working through the steps to rehome on their own at the same time.
 If you find a wonderful home for your pet before your appointment time, simply call us.
 Visit our owner surrender page for more information on surrendering your animal to the Atlanta Humane Society.

 Found a lost pet?

 In compliance with the Georgia State Department of Agriculture ordinance, the Atlanta Humane Society is not able to accept stray or abandoned animals.
 All stray or abandoned animals must be taken to the animal control facility in the county in which the animal was found to give the possible owner an opportunity to reclaim his or her lost pet.
 If you have lost your pet, please reach out to your local county shelters below and post your missing pet on Petco Love Lost, a national lost and found pet database:

 - Fulton County Animal Services